BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 You may sometimes hear from employees, "The website is slow."
 This is a common problem possibly due to the Web server being slow to respond, the network being slow to get the information to the device, the database queries being slow, the device being slow to display the screen, the third-party Web services being slow -- or all of the above.
 Instead of having to use a combination of guessing, or worse, gathering data from them all and analyzing with a spreadsheet, APM gathers the metrics in one place.
-Combine that with other metrics, such as memory and bandwidth usage, and APM lets users see connections -- for example, how hitting a geolocation search API endpoint from mobile users in Texas is related to a spike in memory usage in an Amazon ec2 node.
+Combine that with other metrics, such as and bandwidth usage, and APM lets users see connections -- for example, how hitting a geolocation search API endpoint from mobile users in Texas is related to a spike in usage in an Amazon ec2 node.

 A growing user base

 A giant upswing in user growth is a good problem to have for nearly any company -- from startup to enterprise.
 More demand means more customers -- or more customer engagement -- which is a sign of a valuable product.
 In our experience, increased use can uncover unexpected problems such as software issues that weren't anticipated during product development and testing.
-Software users want a fast product, so much so that 47% of users will abandon a page that takes more than three seconds to load.
+Software users want a fast product, so much so that 47% of users will a page that takes more than three seconds to load.

 Sustained growth isn't instantaneous; it happens over a period of weeks or months.
 An APM tool can show which parts of your product are being used the most, what time of day server resources are struggling, which parts of your API get the most usage and what direction performance is moving toward.
 All of this information tells you what needs to be optimized and, more importantly, what to start on right now.